adonisjs/v5-docs/content/guides/views/layouts.md

+---
+summary: Learn how to create and use layouts in edge
+---

 Layouts in edge allows you define a master layout for your pages and then override specific sections as needed.

 ## Basic example